mpchadwick/mpchadwick.github.io/_posts/2016-12-15-what-is-cidr-notation.md

 In order to answer this question, it's helpful to have a basic understanding of IP addresses and IP address classes.

 The total range of possible IPv4 addresses spans from 0.0.0.0 to 255.255.255.255.
-This range is divided up into a number of classes
+This range is divided up into a number of classes.

 ##### Class A: 0.0.0.0 - 127.255.255.255.